-A bear was seen on March 7, 2017 on Currey Avenue and another was seen about 10 days earlier on Starr Road in the town.
 A reminder from the town's Animal Control Officer: People who think they are doing wildlife a favor by feeding them and getting them used to humans are doing them a big disservice.
 Fed wildlife becomes problem wildlife, A FED BEAR IS A DEAD BEAR!

 What causes Human-Bear Conflicts?
 The simple answer is food!
 Bears are more likely to seek out human food sources in the spring, when natural food is scarce, and in the summer, particularly during periods of drought.
 The leading cause of bear complaints in New York is bears getting into residential garbage and birdfeeders.
 Remove bird feeders from April 1 - November 30.
 New York's black bears begin emerging from their winter dens in mid to late March.
 Bird feed such as suet and seeds are a very strong attraction for bears, even if they can't reach it.
 The Feeding of Black Bears is Prohibited in New York, even the incidental, indirect feeding of black bears is unlawful.
 If a bear continues to forage for food near humans, it will be trapped and tagged in the ear.
 If trapped a second time, tagged in the other ear.
 Third time destroyed!

 Reducing Bear Attractants Good housekeeping is a requirement wherever black bears are found.
 Simple sanitation measures can be the key to avoid attracting bears.
 Take responsibility for your safety and encourage your neighbors to do the same!